 In the beginning stages a small business can grow rapidly.
 At stage five, things begin to slow down and a business operates at a reduced pace, freeing up time to diversify into other products or areas of business where they can tap into expanded markets and reach customer bases further afield.

 Along the way, small businesses can be held back by outstanding invoices that reduce their ability for growth.
-With Quote Goat, businesses of all sizes can compare invoice financing quotes from major lenders in order to free up that capital and reduce the amount of time they need to spend chasing down late payments.
+With Quote Goat, businesses of all sizes can compare range of business finance options from merchant cash advances to invoice financing quotes from major lenders, which can help free up that capital and reduce the amount of time they need to spend chasing down late payments.